-From July 1963 to November 1964 he commanded 45 Commando RM.
+- July 1963 to November 1964 Officer commanding 45 Commando RM.
 The Commando was deployed in Aden, then Tanganyika (Tanzania) and, then on operations against rebels in the Radfan region.

 Charles Edward Vaughan, born 1893, was originally attached to No.7 and No.4 Commando before taking up his role as the Commandant of the newly formed Commando Depot (CBTC) at Achnacarry.

-A pupil of Godolphin School, Wiltshire, George Wheeler graduated as a BSc from Exeter University.
+George Wheeler, a pupil of Godolphin School, Wiltshire, graduated as a BSc from Exeter University.
 He married in 1941.
-After enlistment he volunteered for the Commandos and was posted to No 2 Commando
+After enlistment he volunteered for the Commandos and was attached to No 2 Commando